-Take a peek at your email inbox and ask yourself: How many emails do you scroll passed or delete without a second thought?
+Take a peek at your email inbox and ask yourself: How many emails do you scroll by or delete without a second thought?
 And how many stand out?
 How many strike you as impressive?
 Beautiful?

-More than likely, the majority of email you receive is less than impressive.
+More than likely, the majority of emails you receive is less than impressive.
 Like everyone else, you have very little patience for email that wastes your time.
 And if you send marketing messages, you definitely don’t want your emails to fall into that category.
 You want them to shine.
 The solution begins with your design.

 Why should you care about the design of your emails?

 There’s stiff competition for the inbox, and you’ve got to stand out if you’re going to catch your recipient’s eye.
 By far the biggest competition in the inbox is spam.
 According to Semantec, “Spam represents as much as 75 percent of all email sent across the internet.”
 More than anything, you don’t want your email to be perceived as spam.

 While that sounds a little bleak, the really good news is that when you get your design right, your recipients will actually look forward to getting your email and they’ll seek your email out in their inbox.

 So, keep all that in mind as we look at what it takes to building better-looking emails that get noticed.
 The points below will help you with your next email design:

 1. What type of email are you trying to create?